 - (1) The Authority may issue the following ratings for pilots-

 - (a) category ratings for-

 - (i) aeroplane;

 - (ii) rotorcraft;

 - (iii) glider;

-- (iv)free balloon;
+- (iv) free balloon;

 - (v) powered-lift; and

-- (vi)airship of a volume of more than 4600 cubic metres;
+- (vi) airship of a volume of more than 4600 cubic metres;

-- (b) class ratings in the following aeroplanes-(i) single-engine, land; (ii) single-engine, sea; multi-engine, land; and (iv)multi-engine, sea; (c) class ratings in the following rotorcraft-(i) helicopters; and (ii) gyroplane; (d) class ratings in the following lighter than-air aircraft-(i) airship; and (ii) free balloon; (e) type ratings in the following aircraft-(i) aircraft certificated for at least two pilots; (ii) any aircraft considered necessary by the Authority; helicopters certificated for single pilot operations and which have comparable handling, performance and other characteristics; (iv)powered-lift category; (f) instrument ratings in the following aircraft-
+- (b) class ratings for aeroplanes certificated for single-pilot operation and shall comprise-

+- (i) single-engine, land;

+- (ii) single-engine, sea;

+- (iii) multi-engine, land;

+- (iv) multi-engine, sea;

+- (v) any other class rating as may be determined by the Authority;

+(c) class ratings in the following rotorcraft-

+(i) helicopters; and

+(ii) gyroplane;

+(d) class ratings in the following lighter than-air aircraft-

+(i) airship; and

+(ii) free balloon;

+(e) type ratings in the following aircraft-

+(i) aircraft certificated for at least two pilots;

+(ii) any aircraft considered necessary by the Authority;

+(iii) helicopters certificated for single pilot operations and which have comparable handling, performance and other characteristics;

+(iv) powered-lift category;

+(f) instr ument ratings in the following aircraft-

-- (i) instrument single engine aeroplane;
+(i) instrument - single engine aeroplane;

-- (ii) instrument multi engine aeroplane;
+(ii) instrument - multi engine aeroplane;

-- (iii) instrument single engine helicopter;
+(iii) instrument - single engine helicopter;

-- (iv)instrument multi engine helicopter.
+(iv) instrument - multi engine helicopter.

-- (g) night rating;
+(g) nigh night rating;

-- (h) flight instructor rating;
+(h) fligh flight instructor rating;

-- (i) ground instructor ratings including-
+(i) grou ground instructor ratings including-

-- (i) basic;
+(i) basic;

-- (ii) advanced; and
+(ii) advanced; and

-- (iii) instrument.

-- (2) Where the holder of a pilot licence seeks a licence for an additional category of aircraft, the Authority shall issue the licence holder with an additional pilot licence for the new category rating in accordance with subregulation (1) and any other requirements in these Regulations.

-- (3) For the powered lift category-

-- (a) the Authority may endorse a type rating for aircraft of the powered-lift category on an aeroplane or helicopter pilot licence provided the applicant meets the training requirement prescribed in regulation 49; - (b) the endorsement of the rating on the licence shall indicate that the aircraft is part of the powered-lift category. - (4) Category ratings shall not be endorsed on a licence if the category is included in the title of the licence itself. - (5) Any additional category rating endorsed on a pilot licence shall indicate the level of licensing privileges at which the category rating is granted. - (6) The Authority may place the category, class or type rating on a pilot licence when issuing that licence, provided the rating reflects the appropriate category, class, or type of aircraft used to demonstrate skill and knowledge for its issue and the aircraft type is registered in Uganda. - (7) The Authority may issue the following ratings for flight engineers- - (a) reciprocating engine powered including type rating; - (b) turbo propeller powered including type rating; and - (c) turbojet powered including type rating. - (8) The Authority may issue the following ratings for air traffic controllers- - (a) aerodrome control rating; - (b) approach control procedural rating; - (c) approach control surveillance rating; - (d) approach precision radar control rating; - (e) area control procedural rating; and - (f) area control surveillance rating. - (9) The Authority may issue the following categories without type ratings for Aircraft Maintenance Engineer Licence- - (a) Category A; - (b) Category B1; - (c) Category B2; - (d) Category C - (10) The Authority may issue the specific or group type rating for Aircraft Maintenance Engineer Licence which may be granted for the following specific aircraft or engines- - (a) A1 and B1.1-Fixed Wing -Aeroplane Turbine; - (b) A2 and B1.2-Fixed wing -Aeroplane Piston; - (c) A3 and B1.3-Helicopters Turbine; - (d) A4 and B1.4-Helicopters Piston;
+- (iii) instrument. - (2) Where the holder of a pilot licence seeks a licence for an additional category of aircraft, the Authority shall issue the licence holder with an additional pilot licence for the new category rating in accordance with subregulation (1) and any other requirements in these Regulations. - (3) For the powered lift category- - (a) the Authority may endorse a type rating for aircraft of the powered-lift category on an aeroplane or helicopter pilot licence provided the applicant meets the training requirement prescribed in regulation 46; - (b) the endorsement of the rating on the licence shall indicate that the aircraft is part of the powered-lift category. - (4) Category ratings shall not be endorsed on a licence if the category is included in the title of the licence itself. - (5) Any additional category rating endorsed on a pilot licence shall indicate the level of licensing privileges at which the category rating is granted. - (6) The Authority may place the category, class or type rating on a pilot licence when issuing that licence, provided the rating reflects the appropriate category, class, or type of aircraft used to demonstrate skill and knowledge for its issue and the aircraft type is registered in Uganda. - (7) The Authority may issue the following ratings for flight engineers- - (a) reciprocating engine powered including type rating; - (b) turbo propeller powered including type rating; and - (c) turbojet powered including type rating.

+- (8) The Authority may issue the following ratings for air traffic controllers-

+- (a) aerodrome control rating;

+- (b) approach control procedural rating;

+- (c) approach control surveillance rating;

+- (d) approach precision radar control rating;

+- (e) area control procedural rating; and

+- (f) area control surveillance rating.

+- (9) The Authority may issue the following categories without type ratings for Aircraft Maintenance Engineer Licence-

+- (a) Category A;

+- (b) Category B1;

+- (c) Category B2; and

+- (d) Category C.

+- (10) The Authority may issue the specific or group type rating for Aircraft Maintenance Engineer Licence which may be granted for the following specific aircraft or engines-

+- (a) A1 and B1.1-Fixed Wing -Aeroplane Turbine;

+- (b) A2 and B1.2-Fixed wing -Aeroplane Piston;

+- (c) A3 and B1.3-Helicopters Turbine;

+- (d) A4 and B1.4-Helicopters Piston; and

-(e) B2 Avionics - fitted to all aircraft.
+- (e) B2 Avionics fitted to all aircraft.

-4. Authorisations.
+5. Authorisations